EvertonTomalok/tf-infra/README.md

 - ✅ VPC network with custom subnet configuration
 - ✅ Firewall rules for SSH, HTTP, and HTTPS
-- ✅ Nginx reverse proxy server with auto-configuration
+- ✅ High-availability nginx reverse proxy setup with load balancing
+- ✅ Cloud Load Balancer with health checks
+- ✅ Multiple backend servers for redundancy
 - ✅ Cloud Functions module for serverless deployments
+- ✅ Cloud Engine module for VM instances
+- ✅ Load Balancer module for distributed traffic
 - ✅ Modular structure with separate files for variables, outputs, and versions
 - ✅ Ready for production use with remote state backend support
 - ✅ Comprehensive documentation